Recovering Joint Probability of Discrete Random Variables from Pairwise Marginals: Introduction

 The work in \cite{kargas2017tensors} has shown promising results.
 However, many challenges remain.
 First, accurately estimating three-dimensional marginal PMFs is not a trivial task, which requires enumerating the co-occurrences of three RVs.
 This is particularly hard if the alphabets of the RVs are large and the data is sparse.
 Second, tensor decomposition is a challenging optimization problem \cite{hillar2013most}.
 Factoring a large number of latent factor-coupled tensors as in \cite{kargas2017tensors} also gives rise to scalability issues.
 A natural question is: can we use pairwise marginals, i.e., joint PMFs of {\it two} RVs, to achieve the same goal of joint PMF recovery?
 Pairwise marginals are much easier to estimate relative to triple ones.
 In addition, the pairwise marginals give rise to probability mass matrices other than tensors---which may circumvent tensor decomposition in algorithm design and thus lead to more lightweight solutions.

 Notably, a recent work in \cite{yeredor2019maximum} offers an {\it expectation maximization} (EM) algorithm that directly estimates the latent factors of the $N$th-order probabilistic tensor from the `raw data', instead of working with a large number of three-dimensional marginals.
 The EM algorithm is well-motivated, since it is associated with the {\it maximum likelihood estimator} (MLE) under the naive Bayes model in \cite{kargas2017tensors}.
 In addition, it admits simple and economical updates, and thus is much more scalable relative to the coupled tensor decomposition approach.
-However, unlike the tensor-based approach in \cite{kargas2017tensors}, it is unclear if the recoverability of the joint PMF can be guaranteed using the EM and the MLE.
-In addition, since the ML estimation problem is nonconvex, convergence properties of the EM algorithm are unclear.
+However, {performance characterizations (e.g., estimation accuracy under finite samples and convergence properties) of the EM algorithm have been elusive}.

 {\bf Contributions.} In this work, we propose a new framework that utilizes pairwise marginals to recover the joint PMF of an arbitrary number of discrete finite-alphabet RVs.
 We address both the theoretical aspects (e.g., recoverability) and the algorithmic aspects.
 Our contributions are as follows: